 - Chronic pain management for dogs with osteoarthritis

 - Postoperative medication to treat pain and inflammation in dogs following a surgery

-Carprofen does not cure arthritis, it is used to alleviate or reduce the discomfort and pain associated with arthritis.
+Carprofen does not cure arthritis, it is used to alleviate or reduce the discomfort and signs of pain associated with arthritis.
 This medicine works for dogs by treating inflammation, lowering fever, and reducing pain, it is similar to an ibuprofen for dogs.

 How is Carprofen Administered to Dogs?